The Last Spritz

 In cold weather, the leather note gains density and warmth.
 The patchouli earthiness integrates better at low temperatures, and the amber base develops into something genuinely beautiful by the drydown.
 This is the fragrance for the man who wants to smell like a man, not like candy or chemicals.

 Longevity is outstanding at 12 or more hours — you'll be wearing the base into the following morning.
-Projection is confident and linear, which some find refreshing after the complex evolution of oriental fragrances.
+Projection is confident and linear — a relief after the complex evolution of most orientals.
 If you haven't tried a proper leather fragrance yet, this is where to start.
+See the full breakdown.

 Parfums de Marly Oajan